jddixon/xlattice_go/reg/README.md

 The Create message contains a cluster name and client-proposed size.
-The server returns a Create reply which contains the cluster ID, its possibly uniquified anem, and its actual size.
+The server returns a Create reply which contains the cluster ID, its possibly uniquified name, and its actual size.
 If the cluster did not previously exist, this message will create it with the size proposed, but constrained to be in the range 2 ..
 64 inclusive.
 If the cluster already exists, the proposed size is ignored.